Forming a Research Question

 Sample Research Questions

-- What are best practices for stimulating the economy during difficult economic times e.g. during a pandemic?
+- What are best practices for stimulating the economy during difficult economic times e.g. during COVID-19?

 - How are the elderly impacted when their face-to-face interactions with family and friends are limited?

-- What power should governments use to trace human movement in order to ensure public health and safety?
+- What level of surveillance should governments use to trace human movement in order to ensure public health and safety?

-- How might student learning be impacted if K-12 schools do not reopen in fall 2020?
+- How might student learning be impacted if K-12 schools provide education online-only?